Authored by the expert who managed and guided the team behind the Peru Property Pack

 Which neighborhoods in Peru are expected to see price growth in coming years?

-The Lima neighborhoods expected to see the strongest price growth over the next three to five years are Surquillo (Miraflores border), districts along the Metro Line 2 corridor, Jesús María, and parts of Chorrillos with coastal access.
+The neighborhoods in Peru best positioned for price growth over the next three to five years are Surquillo (La Calera / Miraflores border), districts along Metro Line 2 stations in Ate, San Isidro (stable prime), and San Borja (Chacarilla / Pentagonito area).

 What Do Locals and Expats Really Think About Different Areas in Peru?